Jungorend/tdb/README.md

 - database directory: All files contained in the database are stored here
 - database location: This is the actual database file.
 If none exists, it will create one the first time the program is run.
 - new files: This is the directory to put new files in that you wish to add to the database.

+Following this setup, please be sure to actually create the directories listed in the configuration.
+The database will be initialized on first boot.
+By default, these would be sort/, watch/, db/, deleted/.
+Nothing needs to be placed in them.

 #### Windows Example Configuration File:
 ```